Dan6667/Bank/README.md

 # Bank
-Simple bank implementationon Spring using Maven.
+Simple bank implementation on Spring using Maven.
 This is a console version, later web-interface and working with database are supposed to be added.
 Since i'm newbee to Spring comments and criticism are welcome.